thanhnguyentai/nextjs-mongo-cms/README.md

 3 - Apis<br/>
 4 - Database<br/>

-Additionaly we will use docker and k8s to testing the project locally
+Additionaly we will use docker and k8s to test the project locally

 Nov 25th, 2021<br/>
 Initializing the project